yuri-ktm/melonly-docs/public/markdown/1.x/views.md

 [/each]
 ```

 % For displaying passed variables use `{{ variable }}` syntax.

+???
 Variables are automatically escaped from HTML to prevent XSS attacks.
+???

-% Some frontend frameworks like Vue use the same bracket syntax for displaying data.
+% Some frontend frameworks like [Vue](https://vuejs.org) use the same bracket syntax for displaying data.
 To render raw brackets put `@` sign before them:

 ```
 @{{ value }}